ihreapotheken/IA-SDK-iOS/docs/Presentation.md

 You need to specify `hostEmbedStyle`, this determines if SDK screens should show back button, dismiss button or no button in its navigation.
 Note that `hostEmbedStyle` doesn't actually push, present or embed, you are responsible for that, as with any other view.

-**IMPORTANT:** Before doing and of this, make sure IA SDK is fully initialized.
+**IMPORTANT:** Before doing any of this, make sure that IA SDK is fully initialized.

 ## Embed
 ````swift